RonaldAllanRivera/featured-resource-block/README.md

 1. Go to **Settings → Resource Sync**.
 2. Configure:
    - **API Key** – your API key (mocked for this assignment, but handled as real config).
+   - **API Endpoint** – the remote or local URL to fetch resources from (defaults to the assignment’s mock endpoint; the settings page also shows a local mock URL you can copy).
    - **Enable Sync** – turn scheduled syncing on or off.
 3. Click **Save Changes**.